marklister/product-collections/README.md

 ###Introduction

 **Product-collections** is a standard Scala immutable collection specialized to hold homogenous tuples.

+Use **product-collections** as a fully type safe, immutable dataframe or datatable that supports all the standard Scala collections methods.

-Use it to manipulate tabular data while retaining type safety and writing idiomatic scala.
-Product-collections is minimalistic and marries two existing scala constructs: Products, and Collections, in the obvious way.
-Product-collections has a very neat and type safe CSV reader/parser.
+**Product-collections** also has a very neat and fully type safe CSV reader/parser.

 ###Contents